aomlomics/gomecc/README.md

-## DNA sampling in the Gulf of Mexico on GOMECC-4
+## DNA sampling in the Gulf of America/Mexico (GOM) on GOMECC-4

 This repository has QIIME 2 compatible files, metadata, R Markdown files, and all other input files needed for analysis and figure generation for the following manuscript:

-**Assessing the effects of warming and carbonate chemistry on marine microbes in the Gulf of Mexico through basin-scale DNA metabarcoding**<br/>
+**Microbial community dynamics over large spatial and environmental gradients in a subtropical ocean basin**<br/>
-*Sean R. Anderson, Katherine Silliman, Leticia Barbero, Fabian A. Gomez, Beth A. Stauffer, Astrid Schnetzer, Christopher R. Kelble, and Luke R. Thompson, (2024)*
+*Sean R. Anderson, Katherine Silliman, Leticia Barbero, Fabian A. Gomez, Beth A. Stauffer, Astrid Schnetzer, Christopher R. Kelble, and Luke R. Thompson, (2025)*

 * [Preprint](https://www.biorxiv.org/content/10.1101/2024.07.30.605667v1)

 ### 1. Summary
-Ocean acidification and warming threaten marine life, either directly or indirectly, which can lead to loss of biodiversity and negative impacts for marine ecosystems.
-The effects of carbonate chemistry parameters and temperature on diverse marine microbes remains unclear.
-Yet, it is important to consider microbes because they form the base of ocean food webs, mediate global carbon and nutrient cycles, and are potential indicators of environmental change.
-In large part, this disconnect is rooted in a lack of spatial sampling of microbes and environmental variables in many ocean basins, including the Gulf of Mexico (GOM).
-In this study, we collected DNA samples at the basin scale in the GOM as part of the fourth Gulf of Mexico Ecosystems and Carbon Cycle (GOMECC-4) cruise that sailed in the summer-fall of 2021.
+Microbes form the foundation of ocean food webs, and are sensitive to changes in their surrounding environment.
+However, the effects of changing abiotic factors on diverse marine microbes remains unclear, in large part due to a lack of spatial sampling of microbes and environmental variables in many ocean basins, including the GOM.
+In this study, we collected DNA samples at the basin scale in the GOM as part of the fourth Gulf of Mexico and East Coast Carbon (GOMECC-4) cruise that sailed in the summer-fall of 2021.
 DNA samples were collected at 51 sites along 16 inshore-offshore transects and up to three depths per site that reflected the surface, deep chlorophyll maximum, and near bottom (481 total filters).
 DNA metabarcoding captured prokaryotes (16S V4-V5) and protists (18S V9) at previously unresolved spatial scales.
-Generalized linear models were used to reveal the effects of carbonate chemistry parameters, temperature, and other variables on group-specific relative abundance in the photic zone.
-Models supported prior physiological trends among certain microbes, like positive temperature effects on SAR11 and SAR86, as well as a negative response of *Prochlorococcus* to lower pH.
-New insights were observed for Syndiniales and Sagenista, ubiquitous protists that represent parasitic and herbivorous lifestyles.
-At the species level, picoeukaryotes like *Ostreococcus* sp. and *Emiliania huxleyi* were found to be indicator taxa of less buffered waters in the GOM at this time.
+Generalized additive models were used to reveal the effects of carbonate chemistry parameters, temperature, oxygen, salinity, and nutrients on group-specific log abundance in the photic zone.
+Model results for SAR11 and SAR86 indicated a positive association with temperaure and dissolved inorganic carbon, while models for major cyanobacterial genera (*Prochlorococcus* and *Synechococcus*) were differently influenced by nutrients, salinity, and pH that often were in line with expected ecological niches.
+Elsewhere, enigmatic protist parasites (Syndiniales) and grazers (Sagenista) exhibited non-linear associations with salinity, oxygen, nutrients, and temperature.
+At the sequence level, picoeukaryotes like *Ostreococcus* sp. and *Gephyrocapsa huxleyi* were found to be indicator taxa of less buffered waters in the GOM at this time.
+These results set the stage for future omics data collection in the GOM, with sustained sampling efforts being important to accurately predict microbial responses to ocean change.

 ### 2. Bioinformatics
 Code for 16S and 18S datasets are available in the `code` folder.